I have come to believe that the best gifts arrive unwrapped. No curly ribbons. No bows. No tags. No warnings.

 The mind-bending events wandered into the surreal.
 Uncle John and his friends took to playing a game of “Hop and Stop.”
 The rules were easy enough.
 Each participant—mostly kids—jumped from one corpse to the next without falling in the snow.
 It was a temporary distraction from the tragedies that followed: During the winter of 1941, the majority of the small children in the barracks died.

-“Only the kids in my family survived,” Uncle John writes.
+“Only the kids in our family, from our barracks, survived,” Uncle John writes.
 “My Mother said to us, ‘God listened to my prayers.
 God is helping us.’”

 In the beginning of Uncle John’s notes, he writes: “I wanted anybody interested in knowing how cruel a war could be and how courage, faith and will power keeps people alive during crucial moments in their lives … I believe our story may inspire some people not to give up on life even if all the odds are against them.”